polterguy/phosphorusfive/core/p5.ajax/README.md

 allowing you to create controls with Active Events, using for instance Hyperlambda as your programming language.

-The Hello World example application at the [root of this documentation](https://github.com/polterguy/phosphorusfive), actually consumes this library indirectly, by invoking the *[p5.web.widgets.create-literal]* Active Event, which internally creates a _"Literal"_ widget for you, and injects it into your page.
+The Hyperlambda example at the [root of this documentation](https://github.com/polterguy/phosphorusfive), actually consumes this library indirectly, by invoking the *[create-widget]* Active Event, which internally creates a widget for you, and injects it into your page.

 In our documentation here, we will assume some C# knowledge, and create our examples, as _"pure"_ ASP.NET/C# examples.
 If you wish to see it further abstracted, the way you'd probably normally use it, in combination